CS126SP20/final-project-ptelag2/README.md

 - [sqlite-modern-cpp] and sqlite3

     Sqlite-modern-cpp and sqlite3 were used in together to help keep track of the scores players achieve as they play the game.
-    Three databases are setup for each of the three difficulties to ensure that the scores from one difficulty are being compared against the scores from the same difficulty.
+    Three databases are setup for each of the three difficulties to ensure that the current player's score from one difficulty is being compared against the scores from the same difficulty.